IN THIS ARTICLE

-In this example we will use a pre-recorded video from Youtube.
+In this example, we will use a pre-recorded video from Youtube.

-You can add the autoplay parameter to the iframe so that the video starts when people jump in the webinar room.
+You can add the autoplay parameter to the iframe so that the video starts when people jump in the Event room.
 With Youtube, you need to add a parameter to mute the video as well in order for the video to autoplay.